Canon 10D vs SL2

 Body comparison: Canon 10D vs SL2

 The physical size and weight of the Canon 10D and the Canon SL2 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 10D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (29 percent) than the Canon 10D.
 Moreover, the SL2 is substantially lighter (47 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the SL2 are weather-sealed.